-On Christmas Day 1908, at the age of 21, Albert married 19-year-old Ethel Buchanan (1889-1967) of Normalville, Fayette County.
+On Christmas Day 1908, at the age of 21, Albert married 19-year-old Ethel Buchanan (July 29, 1886-1967), daughter of James Buchanan of Normalville, Fayette County.
 The ceremony was held at the home of Ethel’s uncle, James Dickens, and was performed by the Rev. G.E.
 Letchworth, assisted by Albert’s father.
 Ethel “wore a beautiful soft white silk dress and carried white roses,” said a newspaper.
 “The decorations were in mountain pine, mistletoe and white roses, carrying out the colors, green and white.
 After the ceremony there was an elegant course dinner … after which the bride and groom were escorted to the 4 o’clock train and sent off for a short trip with all the proper rites….”

 The wedding gave the Minerds an opportunity to interact with some of their distant cousins from Normalville who were friends of Ethel's and were involved in the ceremony – Nettie (Miner) Brooks, Agnes (Miner) Miller and Edward C. Miner.
 A photograph taken that day, seen here, shows the two families intermingled in a group.
 This event may have sowed the seeds of the first Minerd Reunion, which was organized by members of both branches just five years later, in 1913.

-Albert and Ethel had two children – Everett S. "Lefty" Minerd and Margaret Elizabeth Daw Chadwick.
+Albert and Ethel had two children – Everett Sheldon "Lefty" Minerd and Margaret Elizabeth Daw Chadwick.

 In the photo seen here, Ethel holds baby Margaret, with her mother in law seated in profile in the foreground, circa 1911.